 5. Allow the silicone to cure (check your package for curing times!), try your ring on, and reapply additional layers of silicone, as needed.
 It may shrink slightly as it cures.

 6. Try to refrain from wearing your ring (or wear it as little as possible) for 24 hours to allow the silicone to cure.
-The tube says it takes 24 hours to cure fully, but I’ve worn my ring in as little as 4 hours without visibly damaging the silicone, having it stick to my finger, etc. High humidity does typically accelerate the process, so that could be why!
+The tube says it takes 24 hours to cure fully, but go by how your silicone looks and feels.

 7. In order to remove the silicone, loosen it with your fingernails and simply peel it away!
 It is easy to remove and doesn’t leave a residue behind.